R4YVEN/SimpliChess/README.md

 This is a simple bruteforce chess engine written in CSharp.
 This engine is not at all finished and barely functional.

-I will hopefully fix it soon
+I will hopefully fix it soon (i wont)